Fort McCoy officials confirm 2 more measles cases among Afghan evacuees

 Afghans need to complete the necessary medical screenings, including vaccinations, before getting resettled to a new home within the U.S., the Department of State has said.

-Phillips said Afghans who have gotten the measles, mumps and rubella vaccine need to wait three weeks for the vaccine to take effect before leaving Fort McCoy, according to CDC guidance.
+Phillips said Afghans who have gotten the measles, mumps and rubella vaccines need to wait three weeks for the vaccine to take effect before leaving Fort McCoy, according to CDC guidance.

 “At Fort McCoy, we are at the point where many families are completing their processes and starting their new lives in communities across the United States,” she said.